 Proposed changes to Table 15.A

 While IEEE 802 LMSC supports ANE’s proposal to adopt a flexible use of the 900 MHz band, we would like to suggest mentioning explicitly that the FDD configuration is applicable to the operation of IMT.
-For any other license-exempt radio-based technologies operating at either 896 MHz to 915 MHz or 941 MHz to 960 MHz band, we respectfully ask ANE to consider following the FCC Part 15 rules.
+We respectfully ask ANE to consider adopting the FCC Part 15 rulesfor any license-exempt radio-based technologies operating at either 896 MHz to 915 MHz or 941 MHz to 960 MHz band,.

 Conclusion